 These methods are powerful inner work tools.
-If you have underlying psychological issues, they are likely to show up in these exercises.
-So use them with care.
-You can do these on your own, but we recommend a partner on the same quest.
+If you have underlying psychological issues, consult your physician before using this technique.
+Use them with care.
+You can do these independently, but we recommend a partner on the same quest.
 This exercise focuses on finding what we value and what we fear.

 “No matter how far we go into the future, there will always be new things happening, new information coming in, new worlds to explore, a constantly expanding domain of life, consciousness, and memory.” ― Freeman Dyson

 Here’s an exercise that is part of our blended learning process.
 We use this exercise in the introductory phase of the Hero’s Journey.
 (1) We meet once a week and work with this exercise for about 15 minutes each session.
 Our research shows that brief periods every week are better for one lengthy session.
 This practice primes the pump for other exercises, such as lucid dreaming.

 Using Your Memory as a Tool

 Memory is a remarkable tool.
 We can learn how to use it for optimal learning, and we can also use it to find out more about ourselves.
 One of the critical discoveries of this exercise is finding out how many positive memories you have.